 We currently have about 260 acres.
 Much of our site (about 120 acres) is restored prairie and oak savanna.

 “Crane City” is the breeding area at the back of the property, which now consists of 65 pens.
 It is off-limits to the public, since breeding cranes are sensitive to disturbance from people.

 Q: Do you have any problems with predators?

 Until 1982, we had very few problems.
 In June of 1982, raccoons climbed the fence of the crane pens, chewed through the nylon flight netting, and dropped into the yards.
-Tex, the famous whooping crane, was the first bird killed.
-Patrols, traps, blaring radios, and an electric fence did not stop the raccoons, and five cranes died that summer.
+Tex, the famous Whooping Crane, was the first bird killed.
+Patrols, traps, blaring radios and an electric fence did not stop the raccoons, and five cranes died that summer.
 Now we have electrified wires on top of the perimeter fences.
 They are effective in stopping predators.
-The fences are also buried two feet underground to prevent dogs, foxes, and coyotes from digging underneath.
-During the winter of 1989-90, we lost four cranes to a mink that could wiggle through the two-inch mesh fence on the pens.
+The fences are also buried two feet underground to prevent dogs, foxes and coyotes from digging underneath.
+During the winter of 1989 to 90, we lost four cranes to a mink that could wiggle through the two-inch mesh fence on the pens.
 Now each winter, when the mink are most active, we install a temporary one-inch mesh poultry wire over the fronts of the pens.

 Q: How powerful is the electric fence?

 There is not enough power in the fence to injure predators.
 But even large animals, like raccoons, are surprised by the jolt they get when they touch these fences.